Is Bruges Worth Visiting In 2025? 15 Best Things To Do & Reasons To Visit

 The train and bus stations are also within walking distance, and most hotels you can reach in an easy 10-15 minute walk from the train station.
 Additionally, Bruges does have taxis and a bus that can take you from the the train station to the center of town.

 So, is Bruges worth visiting?
-A thousand times yes!
+100% Yes.
 When you picture your next European trip, if you dream of going to a fairytale town with picturesque cobblestone streets and beautiful building, Bruges should be on your list.

 Not only does Bruges feel like stepping into a fairytale, but it is a wonderful change of pace from larger cities such as Paris, Brussels, or London.
 Bruges, Belgium is definitely worth visiting!